11.3. Facilitating Meaningful Comparisons#

 fig.show()

-It’s hard to judge the angles in the pie, and the annotations with the actual percentages are needed.
+It’s hard to judge the angles in the pie chart, and the annotations with the actual percentages are needed.
 We also lose the natural ordering of the number of bedrooms.
 The bar chart doesn’t suffer from these issues.

-However there are exceptions to any rule.
+However, there are exceptions to any rule.
 Multiple pie charts with only two or three slices in each pie can provide effective visualizations.
-For example, a set of pie charts of the proportion of two-bedroom houses sold in each of six cities in the San Francisco East Bay, ordered according to the proportion, can be an impactful visualization.
+For example, a set of pie charts of the proportion of two-bedroom houses sold in each of six cities in the San Francisco East Bay area, ordered according to the proportion, can be an impactful visualization.
 Yet, sticking with a bar chart will generally always be at least as clear as any pie chart.

 We next turn to the topic of data design and how to reflect the aspects of when, where, and how the data were collected in a visualization.
 This is a subtle but important topic.
 If we ignore the data scope, we can get very misleading plots.

 US government surveys still collect data based on a binary definition of gender, but progress is being made.
-In 2022, U.S. citizens will be able select an “X” as their gender marker on their passport application.
+For example, starting in 2022, US citizens are allowed to select an “X” as their gender marker on their passport application.